Anouskaaa/Scrap-Server_Data-GTPS/README.md

 "# Scrap-Server_Data-GTPS"

-Note: This scrapper is basic, u can add condition if the site redirected or something?
+Note: This scrapper is basic, you can add condition if the site redirected or something?